DeanWeiss/reading-notes/Class 201/class.03.md

 # Reading 03 - HTMl Lists, CSS Boxes, JS Control Flow

+### Why This Matters

+These are basic concepts for writing code, a firm grasp of these basics are required to move on to more advanced tools.

 ## Duckett HTML Book:

 ### Chapter 3: Lists - pp.62-73